dcoghlan/misc/NSX-T/add-vms-to-policy-groups/README.md

 This script has been written with the purpose of being used as part of a suite of tools to help in the migration process from a NSX-v to NSX-T environment.

-The script will process some pre-created desired state policy json files which contain `virtualmachine/external_id` expressions, and add them to the relevant groups in NSX-T once the external_id of the VM is found in the NSX-T inventory.
+The script will process some pre-created desired state (Hierarchical API) policy json files which contain `virtualmachine/external_id` expressions, and add them to the relevant groups in NSX-T once the external_id of the VM is found in the NSX-T inventory.

 The script requires the following inputs: